th-nuernberg/usermgmt/README.md

 The search is conducted in the following order:

 - Under user specific configuration places according to the OS.
-  - Which folder on which OS is used, can be looked up [here](https://docs.rs/dirs/latest/dirs/fn.config_dir.html)
+  - Config location depending on the OS, can be looked up [here](https://docs.rs/dirs/latest/dirs/fn.config_dir.html) The searched name of the folder is "usermgmt" within the config location.
   - In Addition under Linux: "~/.usermgmt"
 - Under the system wide paths in respect to the OS
   - Under Linux: "/usr/usermgmt"